MicrosoftLearning/dp-420-cosmos-db-dev/instructions/26-sdk-troubleshoot.md

     Insert Failed.
     Response Code (409).
     Can not insert a duplicate partition key, customer with the same ID already exists.
-    Press [ENTER] to continue
     ```

-1. While it's good that we're taking care of two specific exceptions for our document creation, 403 and 409, there are three other communication type of exceptions that any type of operation could experience.
-These exceptions are 429, 503, and 408 or too many request, service unavailable, and request time out respectively.
-We'll add some code that will do the following, if we find any of these exceptions, wait 10 minutes, and then try to insert the document one more time.
+1. This code added the error-handling for *403* and *409* exceptions, let's now additionally add code for some common communication types of exceptions.
+There are three common communication type of exceptions: *429*, *503*, and *408* or too many request, service unavailable, and request time out respectively.
+Around line *66* there should now be a **default** statement, so add the code below right after the previous **break;** statement and right before the **default** statement.
+The code will verify if we find any of these communication exceptions, and if so, wait 10 minutes, and then try to insert the document one more time.
 Lets' add beyond the code:

-    ```C#
-                    default:
-                        Console.WriteLine(e.Message);
-                        break;
-    ```

-    Code for handling exceptions:

     ```C#
                         case ("TooManyRequests"):